Zamfara govt assembles 500 Qur’anic reciters to pray for Buhari, Nigeria - Nigeria Today

 Zamfara govt assembles 500 Qur’anic reciters to pray for Buhari, Nigeria

-“If the President, as the leader of Nigeria, is not well, then it becomes the concern of all Nigerians.”
+The Zamfara Government said on Tuesday it had assembled 500 reciters of the Holy Qur’an to offer special prayers for the well-being of President Muhammadu Buhari and the country.
+Lawal Liman, the state’s Commissioner for Rural and Community Development, told the News Agency of Nigeria (NAN) in Gusau that the Islamic scholars were drawn from …

-The post Zamfara govt assembles 500 Qur’anic reciters to pray for Buhari, Nigeria appeared first on Premium Times Nigeria.
+The post Zamfara govt assembles 500 Qur’anic reciters to pray for Buhari, Nigeria appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share